‘Bold And The Beautiful’ Spoilers For Thursday: Zende Kisses Paris In A Bid To Stop Her From Leaving

 Of course, the youngest Buckingham sister will respond in kind.
 She’s very attracted to Zende and has flirted with him in the past.
 The two will share an embrace and wordlessly declare their feelings for each other.

-Will the kiss change Paris’s mind?
+Will the kiss change Paris’ mind?
 If she has Zende on her side, she may decide to take the job.
 If a Forrester is in her corner, how can she pass up the opportunity of a lifetime?
 Besides, she also needs to see if anything will develop with the gorgeous designer.